- physical fitness

 - You are likely to need a driving licence and a fork-lift truck licence or Large Goods Vehicle (LGV) licence would be useful.
 You may have to sit an employer’s driving test.

-- You must have an Enhanced Disclosure or PVG Scheme record from Disclosure Scotland to show that you are suitable for this type of work.
+- You will require a satisfactory PVG (Protecting Vulnerable Groups) check to show that you are suitable for this type of work.
 Contact Disclosure Scotland for more details.

 - You may need normal colour vision.